It’s easy to be brave in the light of day, wandering around the lodges of the Elkmont ghost town in the Great Smoky

 While I am a skeptic, I can concede that if there are such traumas a soul can suffer in life that may be bound to a place in the afterlife.

 And if you do see a lost soul in Elkmont, chances are it belongs to one of the workers who lost their lives on the mountain, such as Daddy Bryson and Charles Jenkins.

 On June 30, 1909, Bryson was driving a train stacked with logs heading to Townsend from Elkmont.

 As the train approached a sharp curve, Jenkins, the brakeman, applied the brakes, trying to account for the railroad line being wet with rain.

-The NPS reports that the brakes didn’t have enough sand and passengers, and crew jumped to safety.
+The NPS reports that the brakes didn’t have enough sand.
+Therefore, the passengers and crew had to jump to safety.

 However, Bryson and Jenkins remained aboard the train and paid with their lives.